benpate/derp/README.md

 ```

 ### Default Plug-Ins
-The package includes a small number of default reporters, and you can add to this list easily by `Connect()`-ing an object that implements the `Reporter` interface at startup.
+The package includes a small number of default reporters, and you can add to this list easily using `derp.Plugins.Add()` to add any object that implements the `Plugin` interface at startup.

 * `Console` write a human-friendly error report to the console